hoelsner/product-database/README.md

 * ~~central notification panel~~
 * ~~LDAP authentication backend~~
 * ~~implement process based import function (remove the 20000 entry limit)~~
+* add Product Groups
 * save/provide Product Migration details from the Cisco EoX API
 * add lifecycle data to the import product function
-* add Slack integration for the notification panel
+* add Slack notifications to send messages about the status of the Product Database (errors, crawler execution results...)
-* implement process based Bulk-EoL check function and store them in the database
+* implement process based Bulk-EoL check function and store the results in the database
-* additional data from Cisco Product Information API (e.g. the Product Group, orderable status, link to the support page etc.)
+* additional data from Cisco Product Information API (e.g. the Product Group, link to the support page etc.)
 * add web scraping component

 ----